trane-project/trane-music/courses/major_pentatonic_scale/lesson_G/exercise_4/front.md

-What note is degree number 4 of the G major pentatonic scale?
+What note is degree number 4 of the G Major Pentatonic scale?